aurban8/aurban8_old.github.io/content/pages/about.md

 I live in the Pacific Northwest where I am surrounded by water, mountains, and tall, tall trees.
 I enjoy learning new things and working with others to solve interesting problems.
 I have worked as an astrophysicist at NASA, a science professor at a community college, and an online homework curriculum designer.
+To learn more about my career, check out my [linkedin page](https://www.linkedin.com/in/andrea-urban-phd).